repmax/netmaker/README.md

 Tested with 'mixer/py35root' (not tested on any other versions)

 Problem: Json is a graph model where elements do not necessarily have the same properties.
-In a spreadsheet all elements needs a value for all properties.
+In a spreadsheet, all elements need a value for all properties.
 Solution:
     1) Make a dictionary for each element and make a dataframe from all those dictionaries.
 The Pandas will automatically fill in missing values.
     2) Rename columns as needed.